rmorsomme/Sudoku-Solver/RMD.md

        0,0,0,0,8,0,0,4,0,
        0,3,0,9,1,0,0,0,0)

-# Only 17 starting numbers
+# Only 17 starting values...
 sum(x != 0)
 ```